 The creation of 5 new playing levels and standards in 2017 will further enhance participation among young girls and newcomers to the sport.
 We are constantly working on new ideas and initiatives.
 Our committed officials and supporters are working hard every day to ensure our association is maintained and well-informed as we push forward with our promotions for a brighter and secure future for all our members at every level.

 Dublin City FM have come on board with broadcasting reports and interviews with players on the RILSA International Irish Open 2017 along with continued reporting and interviewing of players during the RILSA Tour Season 2017-2018.
 Clontarf Media have been helping and supporting over the past 3 years and their commitment and vision is very much appreciated.
-In particular we commend Mick Fitz of Clontarf Media and Declan Hughes of Dublin City FM for their support.
+In particular we commend Mick Fitz of Clontarf Media and Declan Hughes and Alma Mannion of Dublin City FM for their support.

 TG4 are now in support of RILSA and their promotion of women’s cue sports which will bring a much wider audience into women’s snooker and billiards that is necessary for the continued development of the sport for women.
 We in RILSA thank both Dublin City FM and TG4 for their support.